sambrawner/hellotest/README.md

-checking my permissions for a basic poorject on github.
+Oh hello dolly

+stuff is working on github.